Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Conclusions

-In conclusion, we have studied the density dependence of the fractional quantum Hall state at $\nu=5/2$ in the regime of extremely large LLM.
+In conclusion, we have studied the density dependence of the fractional quantum Hall state at $\nu=5/2$ in the regime of extremely low densities and, hence, large LLM.
 We have observed an anomaly in the density dependence of the energy gap of this state.
-The observed anomaly is consistent with expectations of a topological phase transition between the Pfaffian and anti-Pfaffian ground states at $\nu=5/2$.
-We also analyze other possible origins of the observed anomaly in the $\nu=5/2$ fractional quantum Hall state but find that a spin transition, effects of the second electric subband in the confining potential, and the effects of disorder are unlikely to account for our observations.
+The observed anomaly is consistent with expectations of a topological phase transition between two topologically distinct FQHSs at $\nu=5/2$.
+We also analyzed other possible origins of the observed anomaly in the $\nu=5/2$ FQHS but found that a spin transition, effects of the second electric subband in the confining potential, and effects of the disorder are unlikely to account for our observations.